chrisrobles/github-cheatsheet/README.md

 Purpose is to store:

 - folders and files for project
-- README file
-  - Summarizes and gives useful info on the project
-  - Stored as markdown file (md)
+- README.md file for project's
+  - Name
+  - Description
+  - How to get started contributing
+  - Links to other relevant documentation, such as architecture overview
-- license file
+- LICENSE file

 ### Private Repository